 To configure our connection we can change the rules that control how data is mapped from one platform to the other.
 This can be done on either platform.
 We can control what happens to outgoing data and what happens to incoming data on each side.

-Let’s use Zendesk for our example.
-First look in the connections page, which you reach by clicking “Connections” in the left-hand menu under the “Exalate” heading.
+Let’s use Zendesk as our example.
+First look at the connections page, which you reach by clicking “Connections” in the left-hand menu under the “Exalate” heading.
 Find the connection you want to edit and click the “Edit connection” icon that appears when you hover the mouse over it.

 The outgoing sync section shows how items that go from Zendesk to Jira are mapped.
 The incoming sync section shows how incoming items from Jira are matched to new Zendesk items.
 Fields on each platform’s items are mapped to their equivalents on the other.